sach-bennur/minibank-springboot-microservices/README.md

 <a><img src="docs/images/Eureka.png" alt="Eureka UI"></a>

-# Running in Docker Container
+# Running in Docker Container(Using JDK 1.8 for now)
 	1. Docker Commands to build image

 	• Open Terminal in servicediscovery :  docker build --tag servicediscovery  .